E-mobility Emission Saving Tool

 • emissions from internal combustion engines.

-While the former is significantly reduced with electric vehicles, thanks to regenerative braking that uses the electric engine as a kinetic energy converter, the latter is completely avoided.
+that uses the electric engine as a kinetic energy converter, the latter is completely avoided.
 Regarding the exhaust gases produced by thermal powered vehicles, in addition to CO2, they also include nitrogen oxides (NOx) which, like PMx, are highly toxic to living organisms, if emitted into the environment.

 As in the case for CO2, by taking into account the emissions generated by Italy’s electricity production system, Enel X Way has created an algorithm that converts the kWh supplied through the charging infrastructure into a quantity of polluting substances that would otherwise have been emitted into the environment: the e-MES tool.